Controlled Substance Storage & Handling Compliance

 return payload

 This implementation guarantees that every ledger mutation is cryptographically verifiable, dual-control rules are enforced at the application layer, and archival payloads meet regulatory retention standards.
-Integration with relational databases should utilize parameterized queries and explicit transaction scopes to prevent SQL injection and ensure atomic commit/rollback behavior.
+Integration with relational databases should use parameterized queries and explicit transaction scopes to prevent SQL injection and ensure atomic commit/rollback behavior.
+Note that the ndc field carries a contract — callers must pass the canonical 11-digit form — which is why normalization belongs upstream at the ingestion boundary rather than inside the hashing routine.

 Audit & Reconciliation Workflows